prastut79/pcs-lms/README.md

 ## Getting Started

-First, install the required dependencies:
+First, pull the repo and install the required dependencies:

 ```bash
 npm install